tozny/js-sdk/README.md

 **Node**

-_Save the File_<br />
+_Save the file to disk_<br />
-Takes a file object, a path, and an options object.
+Takes a File object, a path, and an options object.
 This saves the file to the specified path with the provided options.
 This is an abstraction over the [createWriteStream](https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options) method from Node core.
-Review the `createWriteStream` documentation for the available options.
-Under the hood the writable stream is created and the readable stream is piped to it.
+Review the `createWriteStream` documentation for available options.

 ```js